Utah Admin. Code R315-261-4 - Exclusions

 or alternate intermediate facility, the hazardous secondary material generator

-shall re-notify E PA of a change in the conditions of the original notification
+shall re-notify EPA of a change in the conditions of the original notification

 to allow shipment to a new reclaimer in accordance with Subsection

-R315-261-4(a)(25)(iii) and obtain another EPA Acknowledgment of
+and get another EPA Acknowledgment of Consent.

-(x) Hazardous secondary
+(x) Hazardous secondary material generators

-recordkeeping requirement by retaining electronically submitted notifications
+by keeping electronically submitted notifications or electronically generated

-or electronically generated Acknowledgements in their account on EPA's Waste
+Acknowledgements in their account on EPA's Waste Import Export Tracking System,

-Import Export Tracking System, WIETS, or its successor system, provided that
+WIETS, or its successor system, provided copies are readily available for

-any EPA or authorized state inspector.
-No hazardous secondary material
+viewing and production if requested by any EPA or authorized state inspector.

-generator may be held liable for the inability to produce a notification or
+No hazardous secondary material generator may be held liable for the inability

-Acknowledgement for inspection under Subsection R315-261-4(a)(25) if they can
+to produce a notification or Acknowledgement for inspection under Subsection

 no responsibility.